HanchaoChen/Tiny-ImageNet-Visual-Recognition/README.md

 ```
 jupyter notebook
 ```
-Once opened, run all the cells in order.
+Once opened, you can run the cells following the instruction.
+The function of each cell is described in the notebook.

 ### Documentation